vhscom/svelte-headlessui-starter/README.md

 Svelte Headless UI Starter is a template designed to make it easier and faster to build libre Svelte apps using Headless UI.
 Learn more about libre software in [What is Free Software?](https://www.gnu.org/philosophy/free-sw.en.html)

+## Demo

+View the [online demo](https://svelte-headlessui-starter.vercel.app) to see what you can expect.

 ## Highlights

 - 🏗️ [SvelteKit](https://kit.svelte.dev/) cybernetically enhanced routing